 If you want your grain salad to hold well all week, choose heartier vegetables or fruits that won’t get mushy or spoil quickly.

-- Vegetables: fresh, frozen, or canned can all work.
-Thaw frozen vegetables overnight.
+- Vegetables: fresh, frozen, or canned all work.
+Thaw frozen vegetables overnight in the refrigerator, in the microwave, or on the stovetop.
 Drain and rinse canned vegetables to remove excess sodium.

 - Fruit: use fresh or dried.
 Don’t use frozen fruit; it gets mushy when thawed and won’t provide the right texture.